- Pure Pharmaceutical Grade

 Additionally, further research has also demonstrated, that average and peak power performance over a 30-second sprint was improved following 110 minutes of simulated racing (Average +5% – Peak +11.5%), suggesting that athletes supplementing with Beta-Alanine will have the physiological edge over their competitors when a race position is decided by a final sprint interval.

 Not only has Beta-Alanine supplementation been shown to have positive implications to sprint performance, but also research has demonstrated that more prolonged periods of high intensity exercise can be enhanced.
-When researchers examined the effects of 10 weeks of Beta-Alanine supplementation, muscle carnosine content increased by 80%, allowing athletes to ride at a greater exercise intensity for a longer period of time.
-The ability to improve anaerobic power production will ultimately improve functional threshold power by shifting the power curve further to the right as the lactic acid buffering capacity is improved, thus not limiting performance so soon.
+When researchers examined the effects of 10 weeks of Beta-Alanine supplementation, muscle carnosine content increased by 80%, allowing athletes to cycle at a greater exercise intensity for a longer period of time.
+The ability to improve anaerobic power production will ultimately improve functional threshold power (FTP) by shifting the power curve further to the right as the lactic acid buffering capacity is improved, thus not limiting performance so soon.

 Training & Adaptation